gundameedikiranmai/Bnew108/docs/greet.md

 **Combining the resume upload and chatbot message into a single api was tried but the rasa backend was getting stuck for some reason, hence moving this two step api calls to the UI**

 *After uploading the resume, the bot will continue to the answers questions flow.
 However, the resume upload question will not be presented again in the job_screening section after selecting a job.*

+##### Cancel resume upload
+To if `is_cancel_allowed` is True, only then should the cancel button be shown in the UI.
+After clicking on the button, the UI should send the value of `cancel_message` key as the user message.

 #### Answer Questions: Job title and location
 Bot will respond by asking job title and location.
 Both questions require a custom UI component.